Edgeworth/memelay/notes.md

 - balanced hand-use vs right-hand priority (see below)
 - alternating hand-use vs rolling (see below)

-## Optimisation
-- Alternating, rolling trigraphs, etc.
- - Alternating and rolling is fastest? vs fully alternating or fully rolling
-- n-grams don't work well for programming? e.g. the 3-gram is common, at] vs in] could be same

 ## Ideas
-- Reduce pinky usage
-- Low weight linear switches
 - Shift on thumb keys
 - Multiple uses for thumb keys - e.g. hold, tap, etc
 - Numpad on layer.
-- Portable to planck ez?
 - Arrow keys same key as vim keys?
 - home row modifier keys, vs thumb keys used for layers?
  - https://precondition.github.io/home-row-mods#what-are-home-row-mods
 - Dedicated copy paste keys? hold copy to cut?
-- Bottom row is hard to reach?
 - Long tap or double tap to access symbols etc?
 - Consider left hand kbd + right hand mouse usage
 - one shot modifiers easier than chords; + double tap to stick, third to unstick.
 - leds at top to signal status; leds behind keys to give hints.
 - leader keys - tap and then looks at a sequence of keys
 - qwerty layer: for games and guests.
-- One shot shift

 ## Existing layouts
 colemak, colemak dhm